Ixion: Family

-Ixion was the son of Ares, or Leonteus, or Antion and Perimele, or the notorious evildoer Phlegyas, whose name connotes "fiery".
-Peirithoös was his son (or stepson, if Zeus were his father, as Zeus claims to Hera in Iliad 14).
+Ixion was the son of Perimele, and either Ares, or Leonteus, or Antion, or the notorious evildoer Phlegyas (whose name connotes "fiery").
+Ixion had a son named Pirithous Pirithous may have possibly instead been his stepson, if Zeus were Pirithous's father, as Zeus claims to his wife Hera in Iliad 14.

 Background

-Ixion married Dia, a daughter of Deioneus (or Eioneus), and promised his father-in-law a valuable present.
+Ixion married Dia, a daughter of Deioneus, and promised his father-in-law a valuable present.
 However, he did not pay the bride price, so Deioneus stole some of Ixion's horses in retaliation.
 Ixion concealed his resentment and invited his father-in-law to a feast at Larissa.
 When Deioneus arrived, Ixion pushed him into a bed of burning coals and wood.
-These circumstances are secondary to the fact of Ixion's primordial act of murder; it could be accounted for quite differently: in the Greek Anthology (iii.12), among a collection of inscriptions from a temple in Cyzicus, is an epigrammatic description of Ixion slaying Phorbas and Polymelos, who had slain his mother, Megara, the "great one".
+These circumstances are secondary to the fact of Ixion's primordial act of murder of a kinsman and a guest.
+The crime could be accounted for quite differently: in the Greek Anthology, among a collection of inscriptions from a temple in Cyzicus, is an epigrammatic description of Ixion slaying Phorbas and Polymelos, who had slain his mother, Megara.

-Ixion went mad, defiled by his act; the neighboring princes were so offended by this act of treachery and violation of xenia that they refused to perform the rituals that would cleanse Ixion of his guilt (see catharsis).
+Defiled by his act, Ixion went mad; the neighboring princes were so offended by his act of treachery and violation of xenia that they refused to perform the rituals that would cleanse Ixion of his guilt (see catharsis).
 Thereafter, Ixion lived as an outlaw and was shunned.
 By killing his father-in-law, Ixion was reckoned the first man guilty of kin-slaying in Greek mythology.

 This act alone would warrant Ixion a terrible punishment, but Zeus took pity on Ixion and brought him to Olympus and introduced him at the table of the gods.
-Instead of being grateful, Ixion grew lustful for Hera, Zeus's wife, a further violation of guest–host relations.
+Instead of being grateful, Ixion grew lustful for Hera, Zeus's wife, a further violation of guest–host relations and an act of hubris against the king of the gods.
 Zeus found out about his intentions and made a cloud in the shape of Hera, which became known as Nephele (from nephos "cloud") and tricked Ixion into coupling with it.
 From the union of Ixion and the false-Hera cloud came Imbros or Centauros, who mated with the Magnesian mares on Mount Pelion, Pindar told, engendering the race of Centaurs, who are called the Ixionidae from their descent.

 Ixion was expelled from Olympus and blasted with a thunderbolt.
 Zeus ordered Hermes to bind Ixion to a winged fiery wheel that was always spinning.
 Therefore, Ixion was bound to a burning solar wheel for all eternity, at first spinning across the heavens, but in later myth transferred to Tartarus.

+Some versions of the myth portray Ixion as being trapped in Hades after his death.

 Only when Orpheus played his lyre during his trip to the Underworld to rescue Eurydice did it stop for a while.